Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 ollama run deepseek-r1:8b "Find the error in this SQL query: SELECT * FROM users WHERE id = '5' AND active = true GROUP HAVING count > 1"

-⚠️ Important: DeepSeek R1 8B takes ~5GB RAM.
+⚠️ Important: DeepSeek R1 8B occupies ~5GB RAM.
 On an 8GB system, this is on the edge — you need to close your browser, IDE, and everything else.
-On macOS with unified memory, it works more stably than on Windows with integrated graphics.
+It works more stably on macOS with unified memory than on Windows with integrated graphics.

 ollama pull qwen3:8b